mrapp-ke/MLRL-Boomer/README.md

 ## Project structure

 ```
 |-- data                                Directory that contains several benchmark data sets
     |-- ...
 |-- python                              Directory that contains the project's source code
     |-- boomer                          Directory that contains the code for loading data sets and running experiments
         |-- algorithm                   Directory that contains the actual implementation of the learning algorithm
             | ...
         | ...
+    |-- main_boomer.py                  Can be used to start an experiment, i.e., to train and evaluate a model, using BOOMER
+    |-- main_generate_synthetic_data.py Can be used to generate synthetic data sets
+    |-- plots.py                        Can be used to plot the performance of an existing BOOMER model
     |-- setup.py                        Distutil definition of the library for installation via pip
-    |-- main_boomer.py  Implements a main function that can be used to start an experiment, i.e., to train a model
-    |-- plots.py        Implements another main function that can be used to create various plots for an existing model
 |-- slurm                               Directory that contains bash scripts for running jobs using the Slurm workload manager
     |-- ...
 |-- Makefile                            Makefile for compiling the Cython source files and installing a Python virtual environment
 |-- README.md                           This file
 |-- settings.zip                        PyCharm settings for syntax highlighting of Cython code
 ```

 ## Project setup